The 5 Best 140 mm Case Fans in 2022

 Source: Noctua

-Besides, the low RPM and silent running make the low noise adapter and vibration-compensating rubber mounts irrelevant.
+Besides, the low RPM and silent running make the low-noise adapter and vibration-compensating rubber mounts irrelevant.
 So the barebones package isn’t much of a negative at all.
-And the standard six-year warranty still applies, so you’re not losing out on arguably the most important part of the Noctua owners’ experience.
+And the standard six-year warranty still applies, so you’re not losing out on the most important part of the Noctua owners’ experience.

 Overall, the Noctua NF-P14s redux-900 is the best 140 mm case fan for those who value silence above all else.
 It’s a niche product, for sure, and one that’s impossible to recommend to most users.
 But if you really must have the quietest 140 mm fan available, look no further.